 The choice becomes even less clear when considering that you can enable RealView in Solidworks via RealHack (basic Windows registry editing) even if you don’t have a certified card.
 At the same time, you might not even need RealView anyways (or at least not as often as you’d expect).

 The choice comes down to budget and purpose.

-If you’ll be working full-time or your part-time gig justifies getting 2000$ – 3000$+ laptop – a certified Quadro/FirePro chip might be exactly what you need.
+If you’ll be working full-time or your part-time gig justifies getting 2000$ – 3000$+ laptop – a certified Quadro/FirePro chip might be exactly what you need, though, not always.